codefastlearner/Team-Profile-Generator/README.md

 # Team Profile Generator

 ## Description
-This is a Node.js command-line based application for generating basic team profile for a corporate organization.
-This application will take in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
+This is a Node.js command-line based application for generating basic team profile for a  organization.
+The application will collect information about employees.

 ## Installation
 To install this application, you need clone the repo to your local computer and run the command "npm init -y" to download the appropriate files required.